Modern Standard/ Moroccan Arabic Courses in Rabat

 Advanced Modern Standard Arabic: MSA 300

-This course requires a level of MSA 250 or equivalent.
+The prerequisite for this course is MSA 250 or equivalent.
 It is designed to allow students by the end of the course to reach a level of Arabic proficiency which will allow them to communicate with native speakers through speech and writing with ease and confidence.
-The students are encouraged to give PowerPoint presentations in Arabic and answer their peers’ and instructor’s questions.
-The students will also be able to watch and listen to the news and discuss its content.
+Students are encouraged to give PowerPoint presentations in Arabic and answer their peers’ and instructor’s questions.
+Students will also be able to watch and listen to the news and discuss its content.

 Arabic Language Textbooks